Particular/docs.particular.net/persistence/index.md

   * May include Sagas, Outbox, Subscriptions, and Timeouts.
   * Support for timeouts includes delayed retries and message deferral as well.
   * Gateway deduplication is not covered, as the [gateway component](/nservicebus/gateway/) is a separate package from NServiceBus and has its own persistence packages.
 * **Transactions**: Describes how changes to saga and/or outbox data are kept consistent with each other and with changes to business data made in message handlers.
+Persistence that has this type of transactional capability will expose access to the transaction/session through the `SynchronizedStorageSession` property of `IMessageHandlerContext`.
 * **Saga concurrency control**: Describes how the persistence behaves when multiple message handlers attempt to update saga data simultaneously.
 Packages that enable pessimistic concurrency offer [better performance for sagas implementing a scatter-gather pattern](https://particular.net/blog/optimizations-to-scatter-gather-sagas).
 * **Scripted deployment**: Describes how storage prerequisites (such as table schema) can be deployed as part of a DevOps process.
 * **Installers**: Describes whether the persistence can create storage prerequisites (such as table schema) at runtime via the [installers feature](/nservicebus/operations/installers.md) for a smoother development-time experience.